Bigjoos/U-232-V5/README.md

 5. `Sysop` is added automatically to the array in `cache/staff_settings.php` and `cache/staff_setting2.php`.

 6. `Staff` is automatically added to the same two files, but you have to make sure the member is offline before you promote them.

-Side note on Mysql 5.7: Mysql 5.7 And MariaDB 10.2 will not work with U-232, We recommend you use Mysql 5.5 or MariaDB 10.1 @ https://downloads.mariadb.org/mariadb/10.1.26/